-Clause 3 sets out the rules to be taken into account when estimating the value of a public contract.
-The definition of "estimated value" is an example of where a "brevity is best" approach to drafting may create unintended confusion.
+Section 4 is to be read with Schedule 3, which together set out the rules to be taken into account when estimating the value of a public contract.
+The definition of "estimated value" is an example of where a "brevity is best" approach to drafting may create unintended confusion in practice.

-Under the current regime the contracting authority must estimate the value of a contract at the date the contracting authority would have sent the call for competition (above threshold) or commenced a procurement process for below threshold contracts (see regulation 6(7) of PCR).
-However, under this new test, there is no definitive date that a contracting authority can identify either before or after the need to make that valuation, meaning that a contracting authority could decide on one day that the contract is below threshold and proceed on that basis, but have its procurement timetable completely scuppered due to shifting market conditions (or other circumstances not within its control) if the contract value tips above the threshold by a couple of pounds: which date is to be deemed as "the time being"?
+Under the current regime, the contracting authority must estimate the value of a contract at the date the contracting authority would have sent the call for competition (above threshold) or commenced a procurement process for below threshold contracts (see regulation 6(7) of the PCR).
+However, under the new test (see section 4(1): the "estimated value" of a contract is its value "for the time being"), there is no definitive date that a contracting authority can identify either before or after the need to make that valuation.
+This means that a contracting authority could decide on one day that the contract is below threshold and proceed on that basis, but have its procurement timetable affected by shifting market conditions (or other circumstances not within its control), meaning that the contract value subsequently exceeds the relevant financial threshold: which date is to be deemed as "the time being"?
+This point is also relevant for post-contract modifications pursuant to section 74.

-Clause 3 also links to Schedule 3 of the Bill which sets out more detailed rules on estimating values.
-Notably, the Bill is missing important concepts that have been developed through case-law regarding how to value an opportunity (including the concepts developed by the CJEU in Roanne, and adopted by the then Office of Government Commerce) regarding payment from third parties, where it was held that for the purposes of deciding whether a contract exceeds the works threshold, the total value from the point of view of the tenderer is the relevant figure, including any sums to be received from third parties.
-We have requested further guidance on this point from the Government.
+As noted above, section 4 also links to Schedule 3 of the Act, which sets out more detailed rules on estimating values.
+Notably, the Act is missing important concepts that have been developed through case-law regarding how to value an opportunity (including the concepts developed by the CJEU in Roanne, and adopted by the then Office of Government Commerce regarding payment from third parties, where it was held that for the purposes of deciding whether a contract exceeds the works threshold, the total value from the point of view of the tenderer is the relevant figure, including any sums to be received from third parties).
+It remains to be seen whether this point is addressed in further guidance.

-Schedule 3 also brings into the Bill the rules on aggregation that exist under the current regime, in the context of anti-avoidance rules.
-That is, if a contracting authority artificially sub-divides a contract, then the value of each individual sub-divided contract is taken to be the total combined value of all of the underlying contracts.
+Schedule 3 also brings into the Act the rules on aggregation that exist under the current regime, in the context of anti-avoidance rules.
+That is, if a contracting authority artificially sub-divides a contract, then the value of the contract opportunity will be the total combined value of all of the underlying contracts.